 Keeping This Manual Up To Date

 Please help keep this manual up to date.
-If you find that information is missing, incorrect on unclear please post on this manual’s thread in the Flite Test forum.
-The link is provided below in the help & support section.
+If you find that information is missing, incorrect on unclear please post on this manual’s threads in the forums; Links are provided below in the help & support section.

 Help & Support